LTUC/amman-dotnet-401d2/Projects/MidtermPart4.md

 Submit your project repo with your readme outlined.

 Upon completion of your tasks listed above, notify your instructor for approval of the content.
 After approval, you may begin coding.
+All 4 project steps **must** be completed before you may start coding your project.